Alexander Robinson, FAAR

 BA Studio Arts & Computer Science, Swarthmore College; MLA, Harvard GSD

-Alexander Robinson is an Assistant Professor in the USC Landscape Architecture & Urbanism program, an Affiliate of both the Spatial Sciences Institute and Wrigley Institute of Environmental Studies, and principal of the Office of Outdoor Research/LMLab in Los Angeles, California.
+Alexander Robinson is an Associate Professor in the USC Landscape Architecture & Urbanism program, an Affiliate of both the Spatial Sciences Institute and Wrigley Institute of Environmental Studies, and principal of the Office of Outdoor Research/LMLab in Los Angeles, California.
 A landscape architect, researcher, and scholar he is a Fellow of the American Academy in Rome and a lifelong explorer of California.
 His research advances the design craft, resilience, and societal value of large-scale, multifunctional infrastructures through a synthesis of historical analysis, advanced design tools, and public engagement.
 Subjects include Owens Lake, Los Angeles River, Salton Sea, and Tevere (Tiber) River, as well as other infrastructure/open-space hybrids.
 Prior to his academic appointment, Alexander worked at SWA Group, MLA-Studio, and Stoss and contributed to major regional infrastructure master plans, including the award-winning 2005 Los Angeles River Revitalization Master Plan that has guided the city for the last decade.
 His own practice, the Office of Outdoor Research won a 2018 ASLA (Southern California Chapter) Merit Award for the RebArena.

-His writing and design research conducted at USC have been published, reviewed, and featured in Landscape Journal, Journal of Landscape Architecture, Places Journal, Los Angeles Times, Landscape Architecture Magazine, KCET Artbound, The Architect’s Newspaper, among others.
+His writing and design research conducted at USC have been published, reviewed, and featured in Nature, Landscape Journal, Journal of Landscape Architecture, Places Journal, Los Angeles Times, Landscape Architecture Magazine, KCET Artbound, The Architect’s Newspaper, among others.
 His recent article on the Los Angeles River, “Willful Waters,” co-authored with Vittoria di Palma, was published in Places Journal and featured in Longreads.
 He has presented his work at a wide range of venues, including Dumbarton Oaks, CELA, Harvard University, University of Pennsylvania, University of Virginia, PennState, Ohio State University, Cal Poly SLO, and many others.
 He has exhibited his design research internationally, including at L.A.C.E.
 (Los Angeles), American Academy in Rome, University of Michigan, University of Virginia, Pratt University (upcoming), and Los Angeles City Hall.
 The work has been generously supported by the Graham Foundation, Foundation for Landscape Studies, Landscape Architecture Foundation, the City of Los Angeles, Lauren Bon and the Metabolic Studio, and others.

 - 535Landscape Construction Performance ApproachesLandscape Construction Performance ApproachesDevelop tools and knowledge to expand the performative boundaries of landscape architecture beyond common typologies.
 Topics range from ecological infrastructure to design with weather patterns.
 A systematic approach to case studies, landscape technologies, and field trips seeds the knowledge base and representational methods necessary to design and build these complex landscape performances.